-Smith & Wesson handguns are simple and safe to use when the basic firearm safety rules are followed.
+Smith & Wesson handguns are reliable and safe to use when the basic firearm safety rules are followed.
 There are a number of internal safety mechanisms within the lockwork of the handgun which ensure that the firearm will not discharge unless the trigger of the handgun is pulled.
 That is one reason why it is important to never modify or alter your firearm.
 Before you use your handgun, you should be fully familiar with its operation.

-Here is a description of its basic functions and see pages 29 & 30 for a drawing of its component parts:
+Here is a list of basic firearms terminology.

-AMMUNITION-CENTERFIRE - Ammunition which contains the primer in the center of the base of the case.
+AMMUNITION - CENTERFIRE - Ammunition which contains the primer in the center of the base of the case.
 Among the most common centerfire handgun cartridges are the .32, .38 Special, .380, 9mm, .357 Magnum®, .40 S&W®, .45 ACP and the .44 Magnum®.